trougnouf/cfait/README.md

 # Cfait
 > Take control of your TODO list

-**Cfait** is a powerful, elegant and fast CalDAV tasks manager, written in Rust.
+**Cfait** is a powerful, elegant and fast CalDAV task manager, written in Rust.

 It features a modern **GUI (Graphical UI)**, an efficient **TUI (Terminal UI)**, and a native **Android** client.